GerritCodeReview/homepage/_posts/2021-06-01-esc-minutes.md

 in the longer term because of the burden of supporting deprecated and obsolete machinery.

-The ESC consensus is that the community support for Gerrit v2.16 will end when v3.5 is released.
+The ESC consensus is that the special [EOL status of Gerrit v2.16](2020-04-22-gerrit-3.2-release-plan.html#end-of-life-for-gerrit-216x.html) will end when v3.5 is released.
 Existing v2.x users can continue to use the published artifacts and the associated plugins on the [GerritForge's archive](https://archive-ci.gerritforge.com).

 The move is going to be largely publicised on the mailing list so that all